LDiazN/ParkourShooter/README.md

 # ParkourShooter
-Simple FPS game made in **Unreal Engine 4** where I aimed to implement and experiment with advanced mobility mechanics in an FPS.
+Simple FPS game made in **Unreal Engine 4** starting from the FPS template where I aimed to implement and experiment with advanced mobility mechanics in an FPS.
 The core movement features include sliding, wall running, a grappling hook, double jump, and vaulting.
 The code for this project was mainly written in C++, while also using blueprints when more appropriate for the task.
 In this README I will provide a brief explanation of how I implemented those features.

 ## Wallrunning
 <p align="center">